PRosenb/DeepSleepScheduler/README.md

 You can also see them in the [Arduino Software (IDE)](https://www.arduino.cc/en/Main/Software) in menu File->Examples->DeepSleepScheduler.
 - [**Blink**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/Blink/Blink.ino): On other simple LED blink example
 - [**BlinkRunnable**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/BlinkRunnable/BlinkRunnable.ino): A simple LED blink example using Runnable
+- [**ScheduleRepeated**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/ScheduleRepeated/ScheduleRepeated.ino): Shows how to execute a repeated task.
+The library does not support it intrinsic to save memory.
 - [**ScheduleFromInterrupt**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/ScheduleFromInterrupt/ScheduleFromInterrupt.ino): Shows how you can schedule a callback on the main thread from an interrupt
 - [**ShowSleep**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/ShowSleep/ShowSleep.ino): Shows with the LED, when the CPU is in sleep or awake
 - [**Supervision**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/Supervision/Supervision.ino): Shows how to activate the task supervision in order to restart the CPU when a task takes too much time